You may subscribe to this RSS feed.

-ISBT 128 - The Global Standard for Medical Products of Human Origin
+ISBT 128 – The Global Information Standard for Medical Products of Human Origin

 The standard has been designed to ensure the highest levels of accuracy, safety, and efficiency for the benefit of donors and patients worldwide.
 ISBT 128 provides international consistency to support the transfer, traceability and transfusion/transplantation of blood, cells, tissues and organs.